i-shreyagarg/Elite-Techno-Groups-Internship/README.md

-# Inventory-Management-System
+# ELite Techno Groups Internship
+This is an repository representing diiferent minor and mojor projects done over the course of Python for ML/AI internship with ETG.

-This is an Inventory Management System which has two users: Employee and Customer
+## Inventory Management System
+In this project we created an Inventory Management System where we learned concepts including Python(dictonaries, numpy and pandas), Json(loading and dumping) and File Handling(reading and writing).